 Search by category, archive or keyword

 When people think of family interventions, they inevitably think of a confrontation between themselves and others with the substance user.
 Some believe an intervention is what they see on television.
-Most people do not know that interventions are clinical techniques used to help a family and a substance user move towards change.
+Most people do not know that interventions are clinical techniques used to help a family and a substance user move toward change.

 Understanding the importance of professional interventions and why they’re necessary for addiction and substance use disorders is essential.